128technology/docs/docs/intro_installation_installer.md

 The 128T Software package is available for download using either an existing certificate, or a username and token.
 With the latest release of the 128T Installer, both a certificate or username/token can be used for installation.
 However, to use a username/token for software access, Installer 3.0.0 is required.

-Juniper Highly recommends upgrading to 4.5.7, 5.0.1 or 5.1.1.
+Juniper highly recommends upgrading to 4.5.7, 5.0.1 or 5.1.1.
 These versions contain updates for using a username/token for software access.
 If a username/token is used and the 128T software is not upgraded, a manual process must be followed each time the username/token is changed.
-See Manual Token Process for more information.
+See [Manual Token Process](#manual-token-process) for more information.

 ### Manually Installing using the 128T-Installer